 Sometimes love knows no boundaries, and you can find yourself falling in love with someone who doesn’t speak your language well.
 Or perhaps they do, but you want to show your love not only for them, but for Spanish as well?

 Well, look no further!
 We have gathered all of the Spanish phrases you might need in order to express your love to your Spanish-speaking partner.
+You can practice all of these phrases and more in our new Spanish Course Focus: Love in Spanish.

 Click on the link below to jump to the topic you are looking for in particular.